DorothyTamYiLing/GWarrange/documents/tutorials.md

 Then, these kmers and unitigs were blasted with the original genome set for studying potential genome rearrangment that are captured by them, implemented by the following script:

-#run in the first level of /genome_rearrangement directory
+#run in the top level of /genome_rearrangement directory
 ```
 #For ext100_merge3_ISreplaced_genomes set k-mers with N
 bash ./scripts/main.sh -k ./ext100_merge3_ISreplaced_genomes/sigkwithN_noN5000.fasta \